mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 }
 ```

-- Multiple inheritance can be a good alternative to Bridge design pattern.
+- Multiple inheritance can be used instead of Bridge design pattern if fine grain control over mixing classes needed.
 Bridge Design:

 ```c++